Digital

 Will they ever actually talk to us again, instead of just sending a DM asking what’s for dinner?

-If this is a concern for you, here are some tips that may be helpful to encourage your teenager to put their device down and to dabble in some face-to-face interactions.
+If any of this is a concern for you, here are three things to think about as you encourage your teenager to put down their device and to dabble in some face-to-face interactions.

 Yes, it’s true that the teen brain thrives on connection with peers, but that doesn’t mean it doesn’t like connecting with parents.

-Yes, it’s true that the teen brain thrives on connection with peers, but that doesn’t mean it doesn’t like connecting with parents.
-In fact, while our teenagers’ friends are very important to them, research tells us that their relationship with their parents remains a strong influence during the teenage years.
+Yes, it’s true that the teenage brain thrives on connection with peers, but that doesn’t mean it doesn’t like connecting with parents.
+In fact, while a teenager’s friends are very important to them, research tells us that their relationship with their parents remains a strong influence.
 Our teens want us to show them that we find them interesting, likeable and worthy of our time.
 One of the best ways we can do this is by connecting with them through their interests and pursuits.
-Yes, these may include the latest online gaming craze or going through a gazillion Snapchat filters, but it may also include a trip to the gaming store or make-up shop – all of which provide opportunities to hone their offline social skills without them even realising it!
+Yes, this may mean trying to understand the latest online gaming craze or wading your way through dozens of obscure reels, but it may also mean giving them a lift to the gaming store or the skate park, shopping for snacks or trying testers with them a the make-up shop – all of which provide opportunities to hone their real-life social skills without them even realising it!

-Again, remember being a teenager?
-Then you might remember that teenagers are experts at tuning out lectures.
-They’ve had a lifetime to practise the right listening face to lure you into a false sense of being heard, when, in reality, all your amazing wisdom has been water off the duck’s back!
-But, while our words may sometimes not matter much, our teenagers are always watching and learning from our actions.
-Which means that, if we want our teens to get off their devices and use their offline social skills, we will have to do the same.
+Teenagers are experts at tuning out lectures.
+However, while our words may not matter much, our teenagers are always watching and learning from our actions.
+So, if we want our teens to get off their devices and use their real-life social skills, we will have to do the same.

 Managing our own device use and getting out and about ourselves can give our teenagers the confidence to do so as well.
 Be a role model of how to have good conversations and how to ask good questions.
 Show them how to treat others with respect and empathy.
 And even if you’re not that assertive in social situations, make the effort to go outside of your comfort zone and flex all the social muscles you have – after all, that’s what we’re asking our teenagers to do!